CSCfi/csc-user-guide/docs/cloud/rahti2/networking.md

     - The type of services you plan to expose (e.g., web applications, APIs).
     - Any specific requirements or considerations.

-For example, the following service definition exposes a MySQL service on the assigned public IP at port 33306 and the service service of type must be `LoadBalancer`:
+For example, the following service definition exposes a MySQL service on the assigned public IP at port 33306 and the service type must be set to `LoadBalancer`:

 ```bash
 kind: Service